 A smart freezer controller can warn you before spoilage occurs when used in post-harvesting and packing, process and distribution, retail and grocery stores, and food service and restaurants–that is four steps in the supply chain.
 Even relatively small differences in temperature can mean loss: up to almost 20% globally.
 “In developed countries, food losses from the absence of refrigeration account for nearly 9% of total food production, and 23% on average in developing countries” (Shaw).

 The Cold Chain

 A cold chain is a temperature-controlled supply chain.
 An unbroken cold chain in the food industry is an uninterrupted series of refrigerated production, storage and distribution activities and associated equipment which maintain a given low-temperature range.
 A functioning cold chain is critical to the protection and delivery of fresh and frozen perishable foods.
 “In parts of the world where the cold chain is established and run effectively, perishable food loss can be maintained as low as 2%.
 When applied properly and consistently, a fully functioning cold chain can successfully prevent and reduce food loss” (Shaw).

 Powerblanket has teamed with Beacon Controls to develop a connected temperature controller.
 This new, smart controller allows you to monitor and control your device from your smartphone or computer.
-More importantly it allows you to receive text, email or push notifications when the temperature goes outside limits that you specify.
+More importantly, it allows you to receive notifications when the temperature goes outside limits that you specify.
 Imagine the food you could save with a warning when something goes wrong and time to act before food starts to spoil.
 Commercial refrigerators and freezers used in grocery stores and restaurants use controllers.
 Replace your freezer/fridge controller with Beacon smart freezer controller and receive a notification when the temperature of your equipment falls out of the assigned threshold.

 - Compatibility with a wide variety of heating or cooling devices